MoffettNathanson slashes price target on Verizon Communications Inc. [VZ] – find out why.

 Trading performance analysis for VZ stock

-Verizon Communications Inc. [VZ] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.95.
-With this latest performance, VZ shares gained by 3.46% in over the last four-week period, additionally sinking by -12.72% over the last 6 months – not to mention a drop of -30.30% in the past year of trading.
+Verizon Communications Inc. [VZ] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -5.26.
+With this latest performance, VZ shares dropped by -4.14% in over the last four-week period, additionally sinking by -17.41% over the last 6 months – not to mention a drop of -32.67% in the past year of trading.

 Verizon Communications Inc. [VZ]: A deeper dive into fundamental analysis